 Since the bankruptcy code provides for protection to anyone filing bankruptcy, these taxing authorities may have less ability to affect you and your property while you are under bankruptcy protection.
 The filing of a bankruptcy case may stop collection activity of governmental agencies for the collection of taxes owed.
 A Chapter 13 bankruptcy can provide for level monthly payment of your tax obligation without additional interest or penalties.
 Chapter 7 and Chapter 13 can reduce or eliminate certain tax obligations that have been due and payable for more than three years.

 Bankruptcy may be the best, or only, solution for extreme financial hardship; however, it should be utilized exclusively as a last resort since it has long-lasting consequences.
 The record of your bankruptcy will remain in your credit files seen by credit bureaus for up to ten years.
 It is recommended to consult a financial expert as well as a qualified bankruptcy attorney before resorting to bankruptcy as a means of solving your economic troubles.
-New Mexico Financial Law works with financial experts regularly.
+New Mexico Financial and Family Law works with financial experts regularly.

 IRS Allowable Expense Guidelines

 Debtors are required to use modified IRS expense guidelines in most cases to determine their ability to make payments pursuant of a Chapter 13 plan.
 (Sec.
 103) Expresses the sense of Congress that the Secretary of the Treasury has the authority to alter Internal Revenue Service (IRS) standards established to set guidelines for repayment plans as needed to accommodate their use under the Bankruptcy Code.
 Instructs the Director of the Executive Office for U.S. Trustees to report to certain congressional committees regarding the use of IRS standards for determining specified monthly debtor expenses and the impact of such standards upon debtors and the bankruptcy courts.